pixie-lang/dust/README.md

   :dependencies [[heyLu/hiccup.pxi "0.1.0-alpha"]])
 ```

+With such a project definition you can run `dust get-deps` to fetch the
-With such a project definition, dust will set up the `load-paths` var in
+dependencies of the project and dust will set up the `load-paths` var in
-Pixie so that the namespaces of all your dependencies are availlable in the repl or when running
+Pixie so that the namespaces are available in the repl or when running programs:
-programs:

 ```
+$ dust get-deps
+Downloading heyLu/hiccup.pxi
 $ dust repl
-Downloading heyLu/hiccup.pxi
 Pixie 0.1 - Interactive REPL
 (linux, gcc)
 :exit-repl or Ctrl-D to quit